 If your guinea pig has any of these symptoms, take them to a vet as soon as possible to get a diagnosis.

 Vitamin C deficiencies caused by a poor guinea pig diet can be treated (and prevented) by feeding your guinea pig pellets that are high in vitamin C, alongside vegetables and fruits rich in this component.

 Vitamin C supplements can also be used, but speak to your vet first.

-So, to sum everything up, guinea pigs require timothy hay, pellets, fresh leafy green vegetables/herbs every day.
+So, to sum everything up, guinea pigs require timothy hay, high quality pellets, fresh leafy green vegetables/herbs every day.

 Your guinea pig’s nutrition isn’t something you can cut corners on – it’s crucial for their health and wellbeing.